 Disasters are complicated.
 Remember to always deploy as part of an integrated response system.
 Self-deployment of unaffiliated responders can create another layer of chaos in an already complex environment.

-Training may assist staff and volunteers in conducting their disaster deployment roles more competently:
+Training and educational resources may assist staff and volunteers in conducting their disaster deployment roles more competently:

 - Psychological First Aid (PFA) is an evidence-informed immediate disaster intervention.
 A commonly utilized online version of PFA training is the National Child Traumatic Stress Network’s 6-hour online interactive course.

 - Some states have their own state-specific disaster behavioral health training that covers concepts such as state-specific deployment protocols, partners, and resources.